MAz-Codes/Music_Genre_Classification_Neural_Network/README.md

 - Compiles, trains, and validates the model.
 - This module can be run directly to train a model on a default dataset.

+### 4. solving_overfitting.py

+- Introduces a more robust neural network architecture designed to mitigate overfitting issues.
+- Incorporates dropout layers and L2 regularization in the neural network to enhance generalization.
+- Utilizes Mel-frequency cepstral coefficients (MFCCs) extracted from audio files as input features.
+- Loads data, splits it into training and testing sets, and then trains the neural network model.
+- Visualizes the model's training progress in terms of accuracy and error metrics over epochs using matplotlib.
+- This module emphasizes best practices in neural network design to ensure that the model generalizes well to new, unseen data.

 ## Usage:

 ## 1. Audio Visualization